Franky-Saxena/franky-saxena/README.md

 ## 🚀 About Me
-I am Full Stack Data Scientist.
+I am a Full Stack Data Scientist.